1601-mma2013/SLEEPING-POD/README.md

 Problem: Not enough sleep

 1. Goal
-   •	designed to give you a perfectly timed, energy-reviving 20-60 minute nap.
+   •	designed to give her a perfectly timed, energy-reviving 20-60 minute nap.
-   •	will be able to recharge their minds after a restful nap in the new sleep pod located on campus
+   •	will be able to recharge her minds after a restful nap in the new sleep pod located on campus

 2. Patterns in user and customer behaviors
+   •	Always busy with club activities and never skipped class

 3. attitudes
+   •	Caithlyn is a hardworking person, loves to socialize but also loves to have her own time alone.

 4. aptitudes
+   •	Tend to not get enough sleep.

 5. environments

-6. tools
+   •

 7. challenges
+   •	A place to have a nap when she's exhauted during her busy day.

 ### b.
 Other Models
 Represent domain factors beyond individual users and customers